Awkewainze/skyrim-mouse-holder/README.md

 # skyrim-mouse-holder
 This program centers the mouse while playing Skyrim to avoid accidently scrolling on secondary monitors.

-_Only Supports Windows for now._
+___Only Supports Windows for now.___

+### Installation
+Just check the releases on the right and download and run the exe before or after launching your game!

+If you don't trust strange exe files, you can clone this repo and build the tool for yourself.

+### Developer notes
-It doesn't do any fancy exe/ddl checking, just checks the focused window's title to see if it matches "Skyrim" or "Skyrim Special Edition" and centers the mouse on the screen if it does.
+This program doesn't do any fancy exe/ddl checking, just checks the focused window's title to see if it matches "Skyrim" or "Skyrim Special Edition" and centers the mouse on the screen if it does.
+So it probably won't work on non-English versions of the game, sorry.
+But it's easy enough to change, just change the strings in the main.rs file and rebuild your own exe!

 I have it move the mouse back to the center of the screen a few times a second, so you could be able to scroll if you scroll wheel while also jerk the move to another monitor, but just don't do that.

-I know I could properly intercept the MouseEvent and recenter based on that, but Rust libraries around that area aren't that great and I've already done as much native Windows programming as I want to for now.
-Maybe later.
+I know I could properly intercept the MouseEvent and recenter based on that, but Rust libraries around that area aren't that great yet and I've already done as much native Windows programming as I want to for now so it will be a task I will think about later.